kvinthms/Honeypot/README.md

   * p0f

 ### Issues Encountered
-At first I had a lot of issues with my deployment.
-My hpfeeds-broker had a FATAL error and my supervisorctl would not run, causing my honeypots to not transmit any data to mhn-admin.
-I attempted to resolve this issue by following many of the threads in the MHN GitHub issues page and MHN Google Forum containing relevant topics.
-Eventually I decided to do a clean reinstall of the entire system which got everything working.
-With my new deployment I tried to deploy a Glastopf honeypot, but for some reason it does not display on the Sensors page so any attacks on it do not get displayed.
-I have chosen to simply omit this honeypot from my submission.
+With my deployment I tried to deploy a Glastopf honeypot, but for some reason it does not display on the Sensors page so any attacks on it do not get displayed.
+I have chosen to simply omit this honeypot.

 ### Summary of Collected Data
 I got a lot of attacks very quickly after my honeypots were deployed.
 The Dionaea honeypot is overwhelmingly the most attacked honeypot with the next honeypot, p0f, having **<5%** the amount of attacks the Dionaea honeypot does.
 The list drops of significantly form here with the last honey pot, ElasticHoney, having only **43** attacks.